dw251414/Kickstarter_Analysis/README.md

-# kickstarter-analysis
+# Kickstarter Campaigns Report
-performing analysis on Kickstarter data to uncover trends
+- Analyzing Kickstarter data to uncover trends for Louise -- (Module 1: Kickstarting with Excel)